Speeches and Presentations

 “What we are trying to change and challenge is bigger than any one of us.
 Connectivity when used strategically, when supported by more traditional activities, when informed by shared values, and used to reach a shared goal can be incredibly powerful.
 It CAN be used to build community.
 In other words, connectivity can help us connect – to each other – and for change.”

-If you’re interested in hosting a seminar, presentation or keynote speech by CWP at a conference or other event please contact James at james[at]cwp-csp.ca.
+If you’re interested in hosting a seminar, presentation or keynote speech by CWP at a conference or other event please contact Laura at laura[at]cwp-csp.ca.